MichaelD58/Unit-Propogation/README.md

 Takes a series of clauses before performing unit propogation on them, producing unit clauses.

 ### Execution
-Run the makefile, before executing with: ./main 'input-file'
+Run the makefile, before executing with: ./main < 'input-file' > 'output-file'